 - A Simple Routine Keeps the Sandbox Safe: Regular maintenance prevents major headaches down the road.
 Make a habit of raking the sand for debris, always covering the box after use, and replacing the sand annually to ensure it remains a clean and inviting play space.

-Why Build a Covered Sandbox?
+Why Add a Cover to Your Sandbox?

 A sandbox can be the centerpiece of childhood fun, but without a cover, it can quickly become a soggy, messy pit.
 Building a covered sandbox from the start is a smart move.
 It’s not just about keeping things tidy; it’s about creating a safer, more durable, and enjoyable play space that’s always ready for the next adventure.